kolkhis/tech-notes/linux/bash/cli_arguments.md

   but no argument was given), it will:
     - Print an error message to `stderr`
     - Set `$opt` to `?`.
-Does this also set `$OPTARG` to the option that was given?

 ---

 #### Leading Colon
 Starting your `optstring` with a colon will suppress default error messages, and it will disable default error handling for missing arguments.